OpenIndiana/oi-docs/docs/handbook/squeak.md

 There exist a large number of books on Squeak and Smalltalk, see <a href="http://www.squeak.org" target="_blank">Squeak website</a> for more information.

-Link to Squeak Wiki: <a href= "http://wiki.squeak.org" target="_blank">Squeak Wiki</a>
+Also see the Squeak Wiki for more information : <a href= "http://wiki.squeak.org" target="_blank">Squeak Wiki</a>

+## How to install Squeak Smalltalk-80 on OpenIndiana

 <i class="fa fa-info-circle fa-lg" aria-hidden="true"></i>OpenIndiana Prerequisites
 <div class="well">
 <p>When installing OpenIndiana, you will need a desktop (graphical) environment, such as the MATE desktop.

-One way to do this is to run the OpenIndiana text installer and then insatll the group package "mate_install" and then enable the Light Display Manager as follows:
+One way to get a MATE desktop, is to run the OpenIndiana text installer and then install the group package "mate_install" and then enable the Light Display Manager as follows:

 # pkg install -v --accept mate_install

 # svcadm enable graphical-login/lightdm

-(light display manager)
+This enables the "light display manager".

 In any case, even if you do a direct desktop installation (without running through the text based installation of OpenIndiana), take care about the ip address and hostname of the system.

 Squeak will try to use the ip address that corresponds with the hostname of the system as its ip address.

 So multi-homed systems (with multiple network interfaces) may have some strange behavior for TCP/IP networking inside Squeak.
 This may require some experimentation to see what works.

 We've tested Squeak with a text-based installation with fixed IP address and hostname resolving is set up so that the fixed ip address corresponds to the hostname, and there are no other network interfaces.
 </div>